4ndrelim/data-structures-and-algorithms/src/dataStructures/linkedList/README.md

 *Source: BeginnersBook*

 ## Analysis
-Some common operations involved in a linked list includes looking up elements in a linked list and inserting elements into a linked list.

-Searching a linked list requires O(n) time complexity whereas inserting into a linked list from a specified index requires O(n) time complexity.
+Time Complexity: Depends on operations, O(n) in general for most operations.

+Most operations require iterating the linked list.
+For instance, searching for an element in a linked list requires iterating from the head to the tail, incurring O(n) time complexity in the worst and average case.
+The best case would be O(1), for instance, when the head is the desired element.

+Space Complexity: O(n) where n is the size of the linked list.

-## Notes / Further Details / Conclusion
+## Notes

 ### Memory Requirements & Flexibility
 As a contiguous block of memory must be allocated for an array, its size is fixed.